Physics is the study of natural phenomena, matter, energy and the interaction between

 areas of astronomy, atomic-molecular physics, biophysics, condensed matter physics,

 high-energy physics and radiation physics.
+The Physics Department offers you several

-The Physics program at OSU prepares you to be competitive in a wide variety of career
+The physics program at OSU prepares you to be competitive in a wide variety of career

 opportunities and we are confident our program prepares you for the diverse work environment.